URL Handles and Collection SEO

 to

-Google will see it as a brand-new page.
-That will mean your SEO and rankings for that page will reset and take some time to recover.
+All will mean your SEO and rankings for that page will take a hit and take some time to recover.

 It’s worth mentioning a keyword in the collection URL (e.g., /collections/red-trucks/).
 It helps with SEO and helps your visitors understand what a URL is about.